Telefonica/check-spdx-headers/README.md

 That's it!
 The action will check the SPDX headers of your files according to the configuration file on every push.

-## PR comments
+### PR comments

 This repository also includes a Github Composite Action that uses this action to check the SPDX headers and post the results in a comment in the PR.
-The action is called `check-spdx-headers-pr-comment`.
-You can use it in your workflow to get the results of the headers check in a PR.

 ![PR comment](./docs/pr-comment.png)

 The composite action accepts the [same inputs as the main action](#inputs), except for:
   * `reporter` - The `reporter` option is always set to `markdown`.
-  * `failOnError` - The failOnError is always set to `false` to get the results and post them in a comment in the PR.
-After that, it automatically fails the workflow if there are files with incorrect headers.
+  * `failOnError` - The failOnError is always set to `false` to get the results and post them.
+After that, it automatically fails the workflow by forcing an error if there are files with incorrect headers.

 Here you have an example of a GitHub Actions workflow file using the `check-and-comment` action: